 Restriction on Use - On-Site Detention System (OSD)

-The applicant must create a restriction on use under the Conveyancing Act 1919 over the OSD system.
+The developer must create a restriction on use under the Conveyancing Act 1919 over the OSD system.
 The following terms must be included in an appropriate instrument created under the Conveyancing Act 1919 for approval of Council:

 “The registered proprietor of the lot burdened must not make or permit or suffer the making of any alterations to any on-site detention system on the lot(s) burdened without the prior consent in writing of the authority benefited.
 The expression ‘on-site detention system’ shall include all ancillary gutters, pipes, drains, walls, kerbs, pits, grates, tanks, chambers, basins and surfaces designed to temporarily detain stormwater as well as all surfaces graded to direct stormwater to those structures.